CH 221 Chapter Guides

 Overview of Chapter Guide Three

-Chapter 2 Part 2 introduces us to a wealth of concepts, and it is important to spend ample time on this chapter learning its contents.
-We will look at the nomenclature of three main groups of compounds (main group metal plus nonmetal; transition (variable charge) metal plus nonmetal; and nonmetal plus nonmetal).
-We will delve further into the concept of the mole and understand how to convert a macroscopic quantity (grams) into a counting unit for the subatomic world (number of atoms) using the molar bridge.
-We will learn about polyatomic ions, and they will assist us in learning the nomenclature rules.
-We will learn about percent composition, empirical formulas and molecular formulas.
-We will also look at hydrated compounds and their nomenclature system.
+Chapter 3 introduces us to a wealth of concepts, and it is important to spend ample time on this chapter learning its contents.
+We will look at the nomenclature of three main groups of compounds (main group (fixed charge) metal plus nonmetal; transition (variable charge) metal plus nonmetal; and nonmetal plus nonmetal).
+We will also look at polyatomic ions.

-For a complete list of important concepts, see the Chapter 2 Part 2 Study Guide.
+For a complete list of important concepts in Chapter 3, see the Chapter 3 Study Guide.

 Resources for Chapter Guide Three

-For this module, you should read Chapter 2 and Chapter 3.1 - 3.3 in your textbook.
+For this module, you should read Chapter 3 in your textbook.

 The following screencasts and Complete Lecturesmight prove useful to you as you study this chapter.